blbadger/blbadger.github.io/aperiodic-inverted.md

 A set is used as our return type because it is immutable, or in other words because we wish to see the values of `array` from the bottom of the recursion stack rather than the top.
 A tuple would also suffice, but a list (array) would not because it is mutable.
 Note that the computed previous value `y_next` is only added to `array_2` if it is not complex, and therefore only real numbers are added to the list of possible previous points `array_2`.

 As the above program uses tail recursion, it can easily be converted into one that returns from the bottom of the recursion stack by returning `reverse_logistic` rather than calling it.
-In C++, this looks like
+For some variety, here this is in C++

 ```c++
 // C++